 Then allow these positive thoughts into your mind.

-Now for every negative belief that you just wrote down, change it to a positive statement.
+Now, change every negative belief you just wrote to a positive statement.

 Allow yourself to receive these good words and thoughts.

-Sit on that for a bit, possibly meditate on the fact that you are worth it if it will help.
+Sit on that for a bit and possibly meditate on the fact that you are worth it if it will help.

-You are on this planet for a reason and you deserve all the good it has to offer, starting within your own mind!
+You are on this planet for a reason and deserve all the good it offers, starting within your mind!

 Just remember, what we think is what we believe, so always focus on and think about the positive words you’ve just created and review these daily.

-- I am too quiet and I don’t do well in large groups~~~ I feel totally at ease with myself and I have an amazing time around large groups of people!
-Every time I am in a large group I have plenty of people to talk with and it’s a joy!
+- I am too quiet, and I don’t do well in large groups~~~ I feel totally at ease with myself, and I have an amazing time around large groups of people!
+Whenever I am in a large group, I have plenty of people to talk with, and it’s a joy!

 3. Visualize yourself as confident

-In order to be confident you must be able to see yourself as confident!
+To be confident, you must be able to see yourself as confident!

-I usually suggest that my clients take just a couple of minutes to visualize themselves as confident, whatever that means to you, before they get out of bed or when they go to sleep at night.
+I usually suggest that my clients take just a few minutes to visualize themselves as confident, whatever that means, before they get out of bed or sleep at night.